Chocolate-cake-filled-with-strawberries-and-cream

 10. Put your brand first

-As we’ve seen from the examples in this post, tone deaf messaging is never purposeful, but it has the capacity to:
+Tone-deaf messaging is never purposeful, but it has the capacity to:

 • Make you look oblivious, uninformed and unaware

-• Anger and offend lots of people
+• Anger or offend lots of people

 • Alienate your core audience.